digital-services-act/transparency-database/resources/markdown/research-api-documentation.md

 This documentation describes the DSA Transparency Database Research API.
 Its endpoints are designed to enable programmatic access to and queries of statements of reasons (SORs) for academic and policy research into platforms’ content moderation practices.

 By providing specialized access to search and analyse data within the statement_index of the DSA Transparency Database in OpenSearch, the Research API supports a wide range of technically advanced research and investigative applications.
-In enabling programmatic analysis, the DSA Transparency Database Research API complements the other analytical tools of the DSA Transparency Database, namely its public dashboard for quick exploration and visualisation of the data and the dsa-tdb analytical package enabling advanced analysis of individually downloaded statements of reasons.
+In enabling programmatic analysis, the DSA Transparency Database Research API complements the other analytical tools of the DSA Transparency Database, namely its public [dashboard](https://transparency.dsa.ec.europa.eu/dashboard) for quick exploration and visualisation of the data and the [dsa-tdb](https://code.europa.eu/dsa/transparency-database/dsa-tdb) analytical package enabling advanced analysis of individually downloaded statements of reasons.

 ## Purpose and Scope

 The DSA Transparency Database Research API empowers interested stakeholders with the relevant technical knowledge to retrieve specific subsets of data within the OpenSearch statement_index of the DSA Transparency Database and to perform complex queries based on their research interests.
 As such, it lends itself in particular to facilitate longitudinal and cross-platform studies, i.e. to the systematic investigation of trends and patterns in the data.

-In line with the DSA Transparency Database data retention policy, the statement_index only contains statements of reasons submitted by platforms within the last 6 months.
+In line with the DSA Transparency Database [data retention policy](https://transparency.dsa.ec.europa.eu/page/data-retention-policy), the statement_index only contains statements of reasons submitted by platforms within the last 6 months.
 Older statements of reasons are not available through the Research API endpoints.
 The DSA Transparency Database Research API endpoints are specifically designed for programmatic statistical and pattern analysis, NOT for bulk data collection.
-You can find an overview of other tools to analyse the data in the DSA Transparency Database here.
+You can find an overview of other tools to analyse the data in the DSA Transparency Database [here](https://transparency.dsa.ec.europa.eu/explore-data/overview).

 ## How to Get Access
-- Create an EU Login Account.
-Please find the instructions to create an EU Login Account here.
+1.&nbsp;Create an EU Login Account.
+Please find the instructions to create an EU Login Account [here](https://trusted-digital-identity.europa.eu/eu-login-help/external-self-registered-account-faq/how-do-i-create-my-eu-login-account_en).

-- Visit the DSA Transparency Database Page by clicking here.
+2.&nbsp;Visit the DSA Transparency Database Page by clicking [here](https://transparency.dsa.ec.europa.eu/profile/start).

-- Contact the DSA Helpdesk at CNECT-DSA-HELPDESK@ec.europa.eu with your EU Login details and express your interest in obtaining an authentication token for the Research API.
+3.&nbsp;Contact the DSA Helpdesk at [CNECT-DSA-HELPDESK@ec.europa.eu](mailto:CNECT-DSA-HELPDESK@ec.europa.eu) with your EU Login details and express your interest in obtaining an authentication token for the Research API.
 The DSA Helpdesk will process your request and update your account with the appropriate permissions.

-- Log into the DSA Transparency Database website with your EU Login Account and test your access with basic queries
+4.&nbsp;Log into the DSA Transparency Database website with your EU Login Account and test your access with basic queries

 ## Use Conditions & Limitations

-- By receiving your authentication token, you agree to use it responsibly & within the limitations specified in this documentation.
+1.&nbsp;By receiving your authentication token, you agree to use it responsibly & within the limitations specified in this documentation.

-- You must keep your authentication token confidential and not share it with any third party.
+2.&nbsp;You must keep your authentication token confidential and not share it with any third party.
 You are solely and entirely responsible for all uses of your authentication token.

-- Limits are placed on the number of API requests you can make using your authentication token.
+3.&nbsp;Limits are placed on the number of API requests you can make using your authentication token.
 You agree to, and will not attempt to circumvent, such limitations.
 Exceeding these limits will lead to your authentication token being temporarily blocked from making further requests.

-- The maximum response size of an API request is 5MB.
+4.&nbsp;The maximum response size of an API request is 5MB.

-- The maximum execution time of an API request is 30 seconds.
+5.&nbsp;The maximum execution time of an API request is 30 seconds.

-- The maximum result size is 1000 rows per query and there is no pagination support.
+6.&nbsp;The maximum result size is 1000 rows per query and there is no pagination support.

-- In line with the DSA Transparency Database data retention policy, the statement_index only contains statements of reasons submitted by platforms within the last 6 months.
+7.&nbsp;In line with the DSA Transparency Database [data retention policy](https://transparency.dsa.ec.europa.eu/page/data-retention-policy), the statement_index only contains statements of reasons submitted by platforms within the last 6 months.
 As such, older statements are not available through these API endpoints.

-- All endpoints are read-only.
+8.&nbsp;All endpoints are read-only.
 No modifications to the statement_index data are possible through these endpoints.

-- The Research endpoints are NOT intended for downloading large volumes of individual statements of reasons.
-The data download section of the website enables bulk data download.
+9.&nbsp;The Research endpoints are NOT intended for downloading large volumes of individual statements of reasons.
+The [data download](https://transparency.dsa.ec.europa.eu/explore-data/download) section of the website enables bulk data download.

 ## Available Endpoints